-Subsequently, the agency grew to include not only the recreation program, but also administrative offices, a preschool and a research library.
+By 1951, the agency grew to include not only the recreation program, but also administrative offices, a preschool and a research library.
 Space was rented at the Variety Club Clinic, operated by Children’s Hospital at the Victorian mansion, 309 North Street.
 The preschool services expanded in 1952, when children ages three to seven could be enrolled.
-The children were transported to Children’s Hospital for therapeutic or medical services.
-In 1954, the agency purchased the Victorian mansion.
+Children were transported to Children’s Hospital for therapeutic or medical services with the use of two new station wagons donated by the Junior League of Buffalo, Inc. In 1954, the agency purchased the Victorian mansion.

 Things weren’t always easy, though.
 In 1958, the Community Chest experienced a pinch, and the budget did not provide adequate funding for the Cerebral Palsy Association, which was citing a need and desire to expand.
 The agency would search for additional sources of income.

 The possible expansion was called a “giant step” by the Courier-Express on February 18, 1958: